 Scholastic Journalism 1 will introduce students to journalism principles and practices applied to one publication or type of publication, research, critical thinking and publication practices, and application of these practices to a broad survey of media communications mediums (i.e. websites, blogs, social posts, newspapers, presentation formats, news/media clips, etc.).
-Scholastic Journalism places an emphasis on the ethical and legal responsibilities of communicating in a digital world and will help students learn to create meaningful dialogue that considers community member viewpoints and analyze the validity of information sources and potential counter claims/ arguments.
+Scholastic Journalism places an emphasis on the ethical and legal responsibilities of communicating in a digital world and will help students learn to create meaningful dialogue that considers community member viewpoints and analyze the validity of information sources and potential counterclaims/arguments.
 Students will learn about and practice applying a code of ethics based on professional standards.

-Scholastic Journalism 2 .5 credit Grade(s): 10-12 Course Code: Prerequisite: Scholastic Journalism H12900S1, 1 H12900S2

-Scholastic Journalism 2 will expand on the principles and practices of journalism covered in Scholastic Journalism 1.
-Students will engage in the process of researching stories, analyzing and creating content, and publishing original work.
+Scholastic Journalism 2 .5 credit Grade(s): 10-12 Course Code: Prerequisite: Scholastic Journalism H12900 1 Scholastic Journalism 2 will expand on t he principles and pract ices of journalism cov vered in Scholastic Journalism 1.
+Students will engage in th e process of researchin ng stories, analyzing a nd creating content, and nublishing original work Students will g et a feel for how journ: alism and the media t function in society through publishing original work.
 Students will get a feel for how journalism and the media function in society through hands-on experiences in interviewing, researching, and writing journalistically.
 Students enrolled in this course are expected to plan, draft, and complete written compositions on a regular basis, carefully examining their papers for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 Writing, technology, visual, and electronic media are used as tools for learning as students create, clarify, critique, write, and produce effective communications.

-Scholastic Journalism 3 1 credit Grade(s): 11-12 Course Code: Prerequisite: Scholastic Journalism H12950S1, 1 or concurrently enrolled in H12950S2 Scholastic Journalism 1

-In Scholastic Journalism 3, students will refine and enhance their journalistic skills and their understanding of journalistic ethics and standards, research self-selected topics, and plan, organize, and prepare projects for publication.
+Scholastic Journalism 3 1 credit Grade(s): 11-12 Course Code: Prerequisite: Scholastic Journalism H12950S1, 2 or concurrently enrolled in H12950S2 Scholastic Journalism 2 In Scholastic Journalism 3, students will • • journalistic ethics and standards, resear publication.
 Students will continue to learn to communicate in a variety of forms for a variety of audiences and purposes.
 Students will plan, draft, and complete written and/or visual communications on a regular basis, carefully examining their copy for clarity, engaging language, and the correct use of the conventions and mechanics of written English.
 Students are expected to become analytical consumers of media and technology to enhance their communication skills.
-Writing, technology, and visual and electronic media are used as tools for learning as students create, clarify, critique, write, and produce effective communications.
+Writing, technology, and visual and electronic media are used as tools for learning as students create, clarify, o for learning as students create, clarify, critique, write, and produce effective communications.
 Not NCAA approved.

-Speech 1 .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: n/a H11700S1,

-H11700S2

-The Speech 1 course is designed to promote the development of essential communication skills for High School students.
+Speech 1 Prerequisite: n/a .5 credit Grade(s): 9-12 Course Code: H11700 The Speech 1 course is designed to promote the development of essential communication skills for High School students.
 Students will develop their knowledge of verbal and nonverbal communication and their ability to explain their ideas verbally to others.
 They will develop their public speaking stamina and the ability to clearly articulate their ideas to audiences.

-Speech 2 .5 credit Grade(s): 9-12 Course Code:

-Prerequisite: Speech 1 H11800S1,

-H11800S2

-The Speech 2 course is designed to further develop essential communication skills and public speaking skills for High School students.
+Speech 2 .5 credit Grade(s): 9-12 Course Code: Prerequisite: Speech 1 H11800 The Speech 2 course is designed to further develop essential communication skills and public speaking skills for High School students.
 In addition to increased exposure to public speaking and further development of public speaking skills, students will also learn about the use of rhetoric in speaking and persuasion, policy debate, and oral interpretation.